How to Write an ATS-friendly CV in 2025? Tips to Help you Beat the System

 Is my CV ATS-friendly?

 The key is to incorporate pertinent keywords and phrases from the job description to align your CV with ATS requirements.
-Additionally, avoid excessive formattings, such as italics or nested lists, and prioritise the accuracy of personal details.
+Additionally, avoid excessive formatting, such as italics or nested lists, and prioritise the accuracy of personal details.

 How to check if your CV is ATS-friendly?